Have you ever wondered how using a 1031 Exchange to purchase investment properties in Las Vegas worked?

 A CPA with 1031 exchange experience, a real estate attorney, or a reputable title company can be good sources for referrals to qualified intermediary services.
 Another excellent source for finding a knowledgeable qualified intermediary is through the Federation of Exchange Accommodators (FEA).
 The FEA has a qualified intermediary certification program with a directory of its members that are Certified Exchange Specialists.

 We’ve personally worked with Exchange Resources, Inc based in Southern California.
 Exchange Resources, Inc. is one of the largest independent Qualified Intermediaries in the nation serving individual and institutional investors across the country and abroad.
 ERI has attorneys on staff who provide personalized attention to complex issues and are available to discuss exchange matters with investors’ tax and legal advisors.
 ERI also provides information in Spanish.
 ERI’s routinely helps individual investors with their exchange needs.

-Rice Real Estate & Property Management
+Say Hello to Rice Real Estate

 The material in this article is presented for informational purposes only.
 Rice Real Estate is a licensed real estate brokerage in the state of Nevada.
 Rice Real Estate performs the duties of a licensed real estate brokerage and permitted property management company.
 We do not offer 1031 exchange, legal or tax advice.